mysan91/milestoneprojecttwo/README.md

  ###### Features that will be implemented in the future:
  * More levels of gaming, maby a easy, medium and hard game.
   * A scoreboard on the highest score
+  * A moves counter with star rating.
+  * A timer to tell me how fast i solved the memory.
   * Contact details is there is an issue on the game or changes that users would see.
-  * Star rating of 5 start to show how good or bad you did on the game.

 ## Technologies used